-Overview of Getting Started with Oracle Text
+2.1 Overview of Getting Started with Oracle Text

-This chapter provides basic information about how to create an Oracle Text developer user account, and how to build simple text query and catalog applications.
+This chapter provides basic information about how to create an Oracle Text developer user account and how to build simple text query and catalog applications.
 It also provides information about basic SQL statements for each type of application to load, index, and query tables.

-More complete application examples are given in the Appendices.
-To learn more about building document classification applications, see Classifying Documents in Oracle Text.
+More complete application examples are given in the appendixes.